ytakefuji/covidlag/README.md

 the CFR is calculated by:
 (number of cases in which patient died/number of cases).

-The CDC method is appropriate for annual statistics, but not for time series data analysis.
+The CDC method for CFR is appropriate for annual statistics, but not for time series data analysis.

-Although R is not accurate, the peak of a time series infection can be calculated by a curve fitting function.
+You must understand that R is an imprecise estimate.
+R is not a good indicator unless all individuals are tested several times a day.

-In the proposed algorithm, the peak of a time series infection and that of a time series death are calculated by two curve fitting functions.
+In the proposed algorithm, multiple peaks of time series daily infection and mutiple peaks of time series daily death are calculated by two curve fitting functions respectively.

+The peak of infection is associated with the peak of its death.

-The difference between the peak of infection and death indicates a time lag.
+The difference between the peak of infection and that of death indicates a time lag.

 The death rate per infection or case fatality ratio (CFR) can be also calculated by dividing the number of peak deaths by the number of peak infections.